trellis-ldp/py-ldnlib/README.md

 ## Adding an LDN sender to your code

-And LDN Sender can be implemented with code such as the following:
+An LDN Sender can be implemented with code such as the following:

 ```
 from ldn.sender import Sender